Move Forward Guide

 Fife TD, Iverson DJ, Lempert T, et al. Practice parameter: therapies for benign paroxysmal positional vertigo (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology.
 Neurology.
 2008;70:2067-2074.
 Free Article.

-Acknowledgments: Susan J. Herdman, PT, PhD; Shannon L.G.
-Hoffman, PT, DPT; Marcia Thompson, PT, DPT; Bob Wellmon, PT, PhD, NCS; and APTA’s Section on Neurology
+Authored by Susan J. Herdman, PT, PhD; Shannon L.G.
+Hoffman, PT, DPT; Marcia Thompson, PT, DPT; Bob Wellmon, PT, PhD, NCS; and APTA’s Section on Neurology.
+Reviewed by the MoveForwardPT.com editorial board.